hrmangang/concurrence-and-parallelism/README.md

 # Concurrent and parallel computing

-Implementation of concurrent and parallel computing in various languages
+This repository will host codes for concurrent programming and parallel programming in various languages.